-A new partnership for development, peace and a better future A Marshall Plan with Africa
+A new partnership for development, peace and a better future Cooperation with countries in Africa

 Africa's population is set to double by 2050, accounting then for 20 per cent of the world's population.
 Africa is where the global markets, workforce and customers of the future will be found.
 Accordingly, the challenge is to turn to account the continent's potential and provide work and prospects for the young people living there.